 Being able to objectively justify our choice of interventions and quantitatively demonstrate their effectiveness is becoming increasingly dire as resources available to schools are constantly being stretched.

 In addition to establishing job security, social workers are ethically compelled to monitor and evaluate policies, the implementation of programs, and practice interventions (NASW Code of Ethics 5.02a).

-I’ve compiled a (non-exhaustive) list of resources to screening, assessment, and evaluation of practice instruments below.
-Some of the resources are measurements that are free of cost and other resources are links to compendiums of measurements with reviews.
+I’ve compiled a (non-exhaustive) list of resources for screening, assessment, and evaluation of practice.
+Some of the resources are measurements that are free and other resources are links to compendiums of measurements with reviews.

 Mental Health Screening and Evaluation Compendium *FREELY ACCESSIBLE*